-I currently have four active research projects at the intersection of food security, development, transnational governance and advocacy (two projects are funded by the Social Sciences and Humanities Research Council of Canada).
+I currently have five ongoing research projects at the intersection of food security, development, transnational governance and advocacy (two projects are funded by the Social Sciences and Humanities Research Council of Canada).
 Please see the Selected Publications tab for my publications related to these areas.

 objective of my research is to improve our knowledge of the global governance

 of agriculture and food.
 It does so by examining the global governance of food

 security.
 Food insecurity is not simply a ‘natural’ or ‘scientific’

 human-made actions.
 As such, it is a direct by-product of historically specific